-- Improve physical strength, stamina and general health - Increase self-confidence, resilience and self-belief - Enhance mental health and wellbeing - Build friendships, teamwork, and leadership skills - Engender positive behaviour and a 'can do' attitude netball, hockey, football, lacrosse, cricket, rounders, tennis, gymnastics, badminton, basketball, volleyball, athletics and cross country can all be delivered on site in our extensive grounds.
+- Improve physical strength, stamina and general health - Increase self-confidence, resilience and self-belief - Enhance mental health and wellbeing - Build friendships, teamwork, and leadership skills - Engender positive behaviour and a 'can do' attitude - Create openness to learn new skills and embrace new experiences but above all, at Longridge we ensure that sport is a lot of fun!

+The sporting facilities we have at Longridge allow all our pupils, from Early Years to Sixth Form, to access the widest range of sports as part of the curriculum - netball, hockey, football, lacrosse, cricket, rounders, tennis, gymnastics, badminton, basketball, volleyball, athletics and cross country can all be delivered on site in our extensive grounds.
 In partnership with Live Borders, the pupils from Early Years to Form 2 attend regular swimming lessons.
 This enables all our pupils to experience the widest possible range of sporting activities as part of their PE lessons and games.
 Our enrichment sports clubs encourage everyone to practise skills and techniques and be part of our competitive teams.
 We have also fostered strong links with other local sports clubs.